Posts

 Image

 Visit the produce section of your local grocery store.
 Pick a fruit or vegetable that you are unfamiliar with and learn about it.
-Some guiding questions: Where does this fruit/vegetable come from?
+Some guiding questions: Where does this fruit or vegetable come from?
 How does it grow?
 What nutrients does it contain?
 How do you eat it?
-Raw?
-Cook it?
 Make a meal or snack using this fruit or vegetable.
 Share what you discovered.
 Post a comment below!
-Bonus challenge: Have you eaten this delicious fruit?
+Bonus challenge: Name this delicious fruit.
 Photo credit: here

 Melissa's Adventures in Nature